 Gisou no Fuufu not only tackles these negative stereotypes head on, but goes even deeper by raising the idea that a family is something that is based on mutual love and support, rather than bloodline, gender roles, or sexual identity.
 This depth makes it perhaps the most progressive drama on Japanese television.
-And it comes at a time where women’s and LGBT rights are gaining steam, in Japan, and in the midst of Japan’s shrinking population crisis, where less and less traditional family units are being created.
+And it comes at a time where women’s and LGBT rights are gaining mainstream attention and in the midst of Japan’s shrinking population crisis, where less and less traditional family units are being created.

 Though my fondness for the series went through some ups and downs while watching it, I ultimately came to love not only the characters, but the positive message of the series as a whole.
 I highly recommend it, even if just for Amami Yuki’s facial expressions and reactions.